holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/05_json/lesson_plan_day_2.md

 ## Lesson Plan

+### Setup

+- Logged into AWS console so can create simple Lambda

 ### Actual Lesson

 - Review
     - JSON
     - Show someone's TIL entry and discuss
+- JSON in AWS
+    - Create simple Lambda
+        - Talk very high level about what's going on
+    - Create function that says `f"Hi there {name} from {location}"`
 - JSON serialization/deserialization
-    - How would I output json another thing can use
+    - How would I output JSON another thing can use
     - Show can't just print out a dictionary
     - Dumps
     - Verify correct using a json formatter